 A visit to a page on paragonrouting.com may generate the following cookies:

 Every time a user visits our website, web analytics software provided by a third party generates an anonymous analytics cookie.
-These cookies record whether or not you've visited the site before.
-Your browser will tell the site if you have these cookies, and if you don't, it generates new ones.
+These cookies record data about how you interact with and use the site.
+Your browser will tell the site if you have these cookies, and if you don’t, it generates new ones.
 This allows us to track how many individual unique users we have, and how often they visit the site.
 These cookies cannot be used to identify individuals; they are used for statistical purposes only.
 This allows us, for example, to tell which pages are the most visited at any one time.

 It is usually possible to stop your browser accepting cookies, or to stop it accepting cookies from a particular website.

 All modern browsers allow you to change your cookie settings.
-These settings will typically be found in the 'options' or 'preferences' menu of your browser.
-In order to understand these setttings, the following links may be helpful, otherwise you should use the 'Help' option in your browser for more details.
+These settings will typically be found in the ‘options’ or ‘preferences’ menu of your browser.
+In order to understand these settings, the following links may be helpful, otherwise you should use the ‘help’ option in your browser for more details.

 - Cookie settings in Safari

 Some third-party providers, such as social sharing tools, may also use non-cookie technologies, such as statistical IDs.
 Please keep in mind that your web browser may not permit you to block the use of these non-cookie technologies, and the browser settings that block cookies may have no effect on such techniques.
 If the third-party provider uses the non-cookie technologies for interest-based advertising, you can opt out at www.networkadvertising.org/choices.
 Please note the industry opt out only applies to use for interest-based advertising and may not apply to use for analytics or attribution.